 The terrible rise of domestic violence has been one predicted outcome as familial relations have intensified through lockdowns.
 While women’s travels from domestic violence to refuge has been one way that mobility is a possible option to escape violence (Bowstead 2019), the effect of lock-down and other movement restrictions has limited these possibilities.
 Ironically, in some regions, the provision of free public transport to remove barriers to escaping a violent partner and home, as seen in Northern Ireland, can ring hollow in the face of reductions in public transport and other travel restrictions from Covid-19.
 Sufferers of abuse might prefer to take their chances with the disease if transport was available than stay in a violent household.
 The mandatory use of face-masks in some contexts has restricted the mobilities of many, and even those who have been subjected to domestic violence as charity WomensAid has argued in the UK.
 For survivors of domestic abuse, face masks can re-ignite past traumas through the experience of ‘hot air, not being able to breathe freely, or feeling smothered’.
 This has meant inhibited mobility as a consequence, a possible continuation of abusive control which restricted women’s freedoms.

 Meanwhile, and turning to the more micro level, working practices, norms and expectations of both employees and employers regarding digital home-working are emerging as new arenas of micro-political contestation.
 Suddenly the home has had to accommodate a regular activity for which the dwelling of many is not equipped and, perhaps, just not designed.
-Instead of purpose-built offices and desks, many have found themselves all but living at their kitchen tables, or working off their lap in their bedrooms.
+Instead of purpose-built offices and desks, many have found themselves all but living at their kitchen tables, or working off their lap in their bedrooms (burning RF radiation into the lower abdomen and genitals of those of reproductive age (Mortazavi et al. 2016)).
 Even where there is no chance of a separate office in the home, away from the distractions of housemates or children, reliable internet connections, anonymized or non-embarrassing backdrops for online meetings (already a meme for advertising of home improvements and new kitchens), and space heating/cooling now also through daytime hours and associated bills, have all suddenly become the responsibility of those ‘lucky’ enough to have such a job.

 Meanwhile, lack of informal and interpersonal interaction with colleagues and a qualitative increase in the ongoing blurring of working and non-working time is posing new challenges to wellbeing for which employer organizations have little experience or resources to support, even if they are interested in doing so.
 Such concerns can evidently not be taken for granted, as employers, perhaps already pressured by Covid economic slowdown, experience and welcome the multiple cost-cutting opportunities presented by vacating expensive centralized offices, responsibilizing their staff instead for office costs and increasing productivity with schedules of digital working that shave off supposedly ‘dead time’ of travelling between meetings.
 Where one works and when is thus also emerging as a key domain of a new politics of industrial relations, with issues of mobility justice front and centre.